ArwaSheraky/Boston_Analysis/README.md

 Knowing the average prices of houses and the features that could affect them, could we predict the average prices of new houses, having their 13 features?
 What would be the accuracy of that prediction?

 ### Introduction
-The dataset used in this project, is publically shared on scikit-learn [datasets](https://scikit-learn.org/stable/datasets/index.html#boston-dataset), which could be explicitly imported into any python app, from `sklearn` library.
+The dataset used in this project is publically shared on scikit-learn [datasets](https://scikit-learn.org/stable/datasets/index.html#boston-dataset), and could be explicitly imported into any python app, from `sklearn` library.
 The data was collected in suburbs of Boston from the 1970s, including 13 features of 506 instances:

 ```